 Bake, bake, bake

 Autumn is a time for sweet things, gorgeous treats and comfort food by the plateful.
 So, why not get the kids involved too?
 Cook up a storm in the kitchen and bake something that everyone can enjoy.
 A beautiful pecan pie, cakes, tray bakes and even Halloween inspired treats!
-Just make sure they help clean up the mess afterwards!
+Just make sure they help clean up the mess afterwards and don’t forget silicone cake molds if you want to make something fancy.

 Go on a nature walk